Osterie/extend-layer/README.md

 # Extend layer

-The preset profiles are HEAVILY "inspired" by the extend layer created by DreymaR [link](https://dreymar.colemak.org/layers-extend.html).
+The preset profiles are HEAVILY "inspired" by the [extend layer](https://dreymar.colemak.org/layers-extend.html) created by DreymaR.
 Check it out.
 If you use this program i recommend reading about the extend layer and copying this [Image](https://dreymar.colemak.org/res/div/Extend/Extend-ISO-NoMod-Win_96d-Labels.png) since it is basically the layout of the preset profile.
 In the future i will create a better way to keep track of which keys are where and what they do, since the extend layer i have created is not identical to the DreymaR extend layer.

 !WARNING!
 If you start using the Extend Layer, you will NEVER go back.